Many experience fatigue after eating.

 Ensure you drink enough fluids to remain hydrated and reduce feeling fatigued after eating.

-Fatigue after eating can be due to a combination of things including medical conditions, large portions, poor choice and the digestion process.
+Fatigue after eating can be due to medical conditions, large portions, poor choice, and the digestion process.
 While it is common it is not something that must be experienced.
 Try some of the above tips and feel more alert in the afternoons.